yvesdebeer/vuejs-shopping-cart/README.md

 Within the newly created instance:
 - Add a new application
-- Give it a name
+- Give it a name.
+For example your team name so you can easily find it back from the list.
 - Use "regularwebapp" as application type

 When you click on the newly created app you should see a JSON structure with all info such as : clientId, tenantId, secret, name, ...